Hosting & Security

 Reliable Performance, Maximum Availability

-Servers are protected by a managed firewall that regulates all data entering the network.
-Additional security is provided by an intrusion detection system that detects and terminates any unauthorized activity.
+Servers are protected by a managed firewall that regulates all data entering and leaving the network.
+Additional security is provided by an intrusion detection system that monitors both the network and servers to identify any patterns that could indicate unauthorized activity.

 Personal health data is encrypted at rest and in transit, using secure sockets layer technology (HTTPS) and secure-FTP.

-Access to ConXus applications requires a username and password.
+Access to ConXus applications for end users requires a username and password.
+Access to bulk PHI requires two-factor authentication.
 Encrypted session IDs are established for the duration of a sign-on.
 This session ID ends as soon as the user signs out.
 In addition, the session ID will automatically time out after a defined period (usually set at 30 minutes) if the user is not active on the site.

 Federal privacy and security regulations from the Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH) created national standards to protect medical records and certain other types of health information (protected health information, or PHI).